 Anita obtained her BA (Hons) degree in Accounting and Finance at Nottingham Trent University and qualified as an ACA in 1984.
 She has over fifteen years experience in the food business holding a variety of senior financial and operational roles.
 She joined Samworth Brothers in May 2014 having previously served as Managing Director at Walkers Midshires Foods, and also held positions at Humber Seafood Institute, Coldwater Seafood, Geest, Hazlewood Foods and Boots.
 Anita is a former NGHS parent and keen supporter of the school who has helped girls with careers advice and visits, and is looking forward to continuing her engagement with the school as a member of the Governing Body.

 Antonia is a Partner at Gunnercooke LLP, specialising in commercial real estate, prior to which she worked with national law firms Eversheds LLP and Geldards LLP.
 She advises on landlord and tenant work, sales, purchases and lettings of commercial properties, acting for major corporate occupiers, pension funds, SMEs and high-net-worth individuals.
 She enjoys becoming involved with and understanding her clients’ businesses and commercial drivers, and building long-lasting relationships with her clients, which are all useful assets for the School’s Governing Body.
+Antonia is one of our main advocates for safeguarding, meeting with our Designated Safeguarding Lead ahead of every Governing Board meeting.

 Parent of a former Nottingham Girls’ High School pupil, Richard spent over 40 years in senior management at Boots and was a valued member of the Development Board for the Squire Performing Arts Centre.
 With a degree in French and English from Leeds, Richard is a dedicated supporter of the school’s academic strategy, as well as championing our diverse and exciting extra-curricular opportunities.